streetsmart-ai/zkshare/README.md

 ## zkdotenv (Python)

-`zkdotenv` is a set of Python scripts for encrypting and decrypting environment variables with zero-knowledge guarantees.
+`zkdotenv` is a set of Python scripts for encrypting and decrypting environment variables with client-side encryption guarantees.
 It supports both local (password-based) and cloud (split-key, server-assisted) modes.

 ### Main Scripts

 - **zkcloud.py** — Cloud mode, uses the backend for part of the key material.
-Encrypts `.env` files to `.zk.env` and decrypts them back, never exposing the full secret to the server.
+Encrypts `.env` files to `.zk.env` and decrypts them back, keeping secrets encrypted from the server.
 - **others/zkdotenv.py** — Local mode, encrypts/decrypts using a master password (no server required).
 - **others/zkdotenvc.py** — Cloud mode, multi-variable support, and shareable links for each variable.